 Wait a second, this man actually has feelings?
 That caught me off guard a bit.

-The track has a significant build up as Kanye makes his case to why he approached Jay-Z in the first place.
-The beat then shows it’s complete face near the end of his first verse: It’s rockstar-like, mixed with soulful elements, sprinkled in with some hard hitting baselines.
+The track has a significant build up as Kanye makes his case on why he approached Jay-Z in the first place.
+The beat then shows it’s complete face near the end of his first verse, transforming into this rockstar-like sound that mixes in some soul and hard hitting baselines.

-The content would be described as storytelling.
-It is extremely descriptive down to a tee.
+I would describe the style of this song as storytelling.
+It is descriptive down to a tee.

-Kanye is rapping as arrogant as possible on this track: He’s rapping slowly, aggressively, and nonchalant.
+Kanye sounds as arrogant as it gets on this track: He’s rapping slowly, aggressively, and nonchalant.
 I wouldn’t be surprised if he was grabbing his planters nuts while laying this verse down in the booth.
 As for his content, it is finger pointing-esque, as he takes aim at his critics and wannabe’s

 Jeezy’s adlibs on “Can’t Tell Me Nothing” adds a stamp of hood approval to the song.
 Lord knows Kanye is not the poster boy for gutter, but Jeezy just might be, so an occasional “YEA” or an occasional “HAHA” let’s the people know he has some certified hood support.

 “Can’t Tell Me Nothing” is great, and should be played before you go to court for child support payments.

 “Everything I Am” starts with pianos that feels like it’s bringing you back to your childhood.
 It is immediately followed by some DJ scratches which brings out the 80’s rap dislodged deeply in your soul.
 It’s like Linus from Charlie Brown went to the club with DJ Marley Marl!

 I love how the song switches tempos in the middle of each verse: It starts off sorta laid back, then the pace picks up.
 It keeps your ears on edge, which is necessary for a track that is simple.

 I thought saying that this was Common’s song set the tone for this song.
 It pretty much let the listener know that he was gonna fit in to the beat even if ya’ll don’t think he can.